Marriage Missions InternationalSubscribe to the Marriage Message Newsletter

 THE MYTH OF HAPPILY EVER AFTER

-To help you work through the myths concerning marriage that you may cling to, you may find it helpful to read the following article:
+To help you work through the married love myths that you may cling to read the following article:

 FIVE BIBLICAL PURPOSES FOR MARRIAGE

-Keep in mind that “‘Happily ever after’ may be for fairy tales, but that doesn’t mean there is no such thing as a happy rich, fulfilling marriage.
+“‘Happily ever after’ may be for fairy tales, but that doesn’t mean there is no such thing as a happy rich, fulfilling marriage.
 But it’s only possible for those who live in reality, not in the fantasy of make-believe myths.
-May God give us grace to trust Him to walk in truth and not illusion” (Sue Bohlin, from the article “The Myth of Happily Ever After”).
+May God give us grace to trust Him to walk in truth and not illusion.”
+(Sue Bohlin, from the article “The Myth of Happily Ever After”)

 Cindy and Steve Wright